webhintio/hint/packages/hint-no-p3p/README.md

 Microsoft Internet Explorer was the most popular browser that implemented `P3P`.
-With Windows 10, `P3P`'s support was removed entirely from IE 11 and has [minimal servicing for other versions of Windows][p3p not supported].
+With Windows 10, `P3P`'s support was removed entirely from Internet Explorer 11 and has [minimal servicing for other versions of Windows][p3p not supported].
 Other popular browsers never implemented or removed this feature before Microsoft did.

 On top of the lack of support, if the header is sent and it's not kept in sync with normal human-readable privacy policies, it may be